Signing up for Medicare

-Whether you're transitioning to Medicare or are looking for a better plan, we have a simple set of tools that will help provide all of the important information you need to choose the best plan for your needs.
+Whether you're transitioning to Medicare or are looking for a better plan, we have a set of tools with important information to help you choose the best plan for your needs.

-Once you have a better understanding of what you may need in a plan, take this checklist with you as you have important conversations around choosing a plan.
-You can also visit Medicare’s Plan Finder to compare plans at www.Medicare.gov/find-a-plan or call 1-800-MEDICARE for more information.
+You can visit Medicare's Plan Finder to compare plans at www.Medicare.gov/find-a-plan or call 1-800-MEDICARE for more information.

 Use the plan finder tool

 Find the Medicare Part D plans in your area that cover your Lilly insulin for as little as $35 a month.